Date

 Yuri Bender, Editor-in-Chief, Professional Wealth Management (PWM), Financial Times

-Claude Marx, Director General, Commission de Surveillance du Secteur Financier (CSSF)
+Claude Marx, Director-General, Commission de Surveillance du Secteur Financier

 Coffee break